Dpeta/pesterchum-alt-servers/README.md

 [TODO.md]: https://github.com/Dpeta/pesterchum-alt-servers/blob/py3_pyqt5/TODO.md

 ## INSTALATION
-Download the appropriate release for your platform from [releases][releases], extract the zip file to any directory, and run the executable : )
+Download the appropriate release for your platform from [releases][releases].
+If you're on windows you can use the installer, for a manual install download the zip file and extract it to any directory, and run the executable : )

 [releases]: https://github.com/Dpeta/pesterchum-alt-servers/releases